Last Modified: Wednesday, May 25, 2022 3:07 pm

 Should I double up my mask?

-New guidance from the Centers for Disease Control and Prevention confirms that adding a snug-fitting cloth mask over a surgical mask will help eliminate gaps that permit passage of respiratory droplets as well as add some recommended extra layers.
+New guidance from the Centers for Disease Control and Prevention confirms that using a KN 95 mask or adding a snug-fitting cloth mask over a surgical mask will help add extra protection.
 However, it is acceptable to continue to wear a single mask if you are more comfortable with that option.
-Whether you double up or not, the most important take-away from the CDC report is to wear a mask that fits.
+Regardless of what kind of mask you choose, the most important take-away from the CDC report is to wear a mask that fits.
 Your mask should fit snugly and should cover your nose and fit under your chin.

 Faculty & Staff Procedures